Best practices to boost same-day chart closure rates

 athenaOne® customers can also assign pre-visit and post-visit tasks, making it clear what each person’s responsibilities are.
 By delegating pre-visit intake documentation to nurses or medical assistants and having post-visit summaries and coding suggestions ready for clinicians to use, a practice can free up the clinician to focus on the components only he or she is qualified to complete.

-2. Use automation and AI-powered tools
+2. Use automation and clinical AI tools in the EHR

+Other automative tools can also help improve same-day closures.
 To expedite encounter notes for routine check-ups, chronic care management, and other common situations, clinicians can leverage documentation accelerators such as templates and text macros.
 These EHR tools eliminate repetitive work with ease, allowing the clinician to document a typical visit, add specific details unique to the patient, and avoid having to type the same forms and phrases over and over again.

 athenaOne’s Customer Success Managers meet with customers throughout the year, sharing Same Day Encounter Close Rates and other metrics, along with best practices to improve them.